Baltimore Cultural Sites

 Alpha Phi Alpha Fraternity Headquarters

 DESCRIPTION: First intercollegiate Greek-letter Black Fraternity – founded in 1906 at Cornell University by Jewels Henry Arthur Callis, Charles Henry Chapman, Eugene Kinckle Jones, George Biddle Kelley, Nathaniel Allison Murray, Robert Harold Ogle, and Vertner Woodson Tandy.
-As one of the largest black fraternities, the Alphas are known for stressing academic excellence among its members and addressing the educational, economic, political, and social injustices faced by African-Americans.
+As one of the largest black fraternities, the Alphas are known for stressing academic excellence among their members and addressing the educational, economic, political, and social injustices faced by African-Americans.
 Notable frat brothers include W.E.B.
 DuBois, Adam Clayton Powell Jr., Edward Brooke, Dr Martin Luther King, Thurgood Marshall, Andrew Young, William Gray, and Paul Robeson.

 ADMISSION: appt only